RiANOl/hydrochlorb/README.md

 ```

-Or you also can use the following style to avoid conflicted name or change indentation:
+And you also can use the following style to avoid conflicted name or change indentation:

 ```ruby
 builder = Hydrochlorb.build do